jschuller/jschuller/README.md

 ## About Me

-I'm an experienced Cloud Architect and Platform Product Owner focused on driving business transformation with emerging capabilties & technologies.
-My expertise includes enabling teams to move quickly and safely while delivering measurable value with particular focus on AI/ML, DevOps and Data Governance solutions.
+I'm an experienced Cloud Architect and Platform Product Owner focused on enabling business transformation with emerging processes and technologies.
+My expertise includes the enablement of teams to move quickly and safely while delivering measurable value with particular focus on AI/ML, DevOps and Data Governance solutions.

-## Strategic Focus Areas & Innovation

-- **Enterprise Platform Strategy**: Architecting unified governance solutions and workflows with ServiceNow and cloud-native platforms
-- **AI/ML Excellence**: Implementing enterprise-grade machine learning solutions using AWS, Azure, Databricks and cloud technologies
-- **Platform Product Leadership**: Driving innovation through strategic product ownership and development excellence

 ## Current Interests